-Is Headless E-Commerce Easy to Maintain?
+Is Headless Checkout Easy to Maintain in E-Commerce?

 Content:

-Headless e-commerce can be relatively easy to maintain, but it depends on a few factors—how it's set up, the tools used, and the skill level of the people managing it.
-Let's break it down.
+Headless e-commerce can be relatively easy to maintain, but it depends on a few factors—how it’s set up, the tools used, and the skill level of the people managing it.
+Let’s break it down.
+Adopting headless checkout can significantly improve the ecommerce experience by creating a more flexible and engaging checkout process, which helps tackle major challenges like cart abandonment.
+However, it requires careful consideration of the technical investment and potential complexity it adds to the ecommerce strategy.

-What Is Headless E-Commerce?
+What Is Headless Commerce?

-Why Can It Be Easy to Maintain?
+Why Can It Be Easy to Maintain Compared to Traditional Ecommerce Platforms?

-Flexibility and Modularity
+Flexibility and Modularity in Headless Commerce Architecture

 Since the front and back ends are separate, you can update or change one without affecting the other.
 For instance: